Grantmaking: A Guide to High-Impact Careers

 • If you are interested in junior roles, internships in prestigious foundations might be helpful in improving your resume and connections.
 You can find such internships in the Gates Foundationthe Rockefeller Foundationthe Commonwealth Foundationthe Azim Premji Foundation and others.
 Internships in this space are often paid positions, but applying to them can also be extremely competitive in and of itself.

-• Concretely looking for job openings.
+• Look for job openings.
 Good ways to search for concrete job opportunities include using social sector oriented or impact-focused job boards and following large foundations (such as the Gates, Rockefeller, Wellcome, Ford, etc.) on Twitter.
 Those looking for more senior roles will also benefit from using social sector-focused recruiting firms like Koya Partners and on-ramps (these specific firms are very US-focused).

 Excelling in the field